vsoch/pe-predictive/docs/README.md

       Out[25]: array([None, 'New', 'Old', 'No Consensus', 'Mixed'], dtype=object)

 ### Knowledge Base
-The [kb](../data/kb.pkl) object contains the knowledge base used to do the classification, which has the following fields:
+The [kb](../data/kb.pkl) object contains the knowledge base used to do the classification, meaning that the above labels are moved through the model to produce classifictions according to this schema.
+The schema has the following fields:

 #### Schema